theodore-norvell/cogent/README.md

 Each action is either

 * A C identifier, such as "f".
-This is translated into a function call "f( event_p );".
+This is translated into a function call "status = f( event_p, status );".
 * Any code within braces.
-This is copied verbatim into the controller.
+This is copied verbatim into the controller with an extra semicolon tacked on the end.
+E.g. you could write "{status = 42}" and the generated code will be "{ status = 42 ; }".

 ### Restrictions on transitions.